thomasabishop/eolas/Databases/GraphQL/Apollo/Apollo_Server.md

 ## Implementing resolvers

 A resolver is a [function](/Trash/Creating_a_GraphQL_server.md#resolvers) that populates data for a given query.
 It should have **the same name as the field for the query**.
 So far we have one query in our schema: `tracksForHome` which returns the tracks to be listed on the home page.
-We must therefore we must also name our resolver for this query `tracksForHome`.
+We must therefore also name our resolver for this query `tracksForHome`.

-It can fetch data from any data source or multiple data sources (other servers, databases, REST APIs) and then presents this as a single integrated resouce to the client, matching the shape requested.
+It can fetch data from a single data source or multiple data sources (other servers, databases, REST APIs) and present this as a single integrated resource to the client, matching the shape requested.

 As per the [generic example](/Trash/Creating_a_GraphQL_server.md#resolvers), you write write your resolvers as keys on a `resolvers` object, e.g: